david-acker/redact-pii/README.md

 ```
 You are detecting personally identifiable information (PII) in the provided text.
-List each token or group of tokens in the text that may to contain PII (example: credit card numbers, security codes, names, addresses).
+List each token or group of tokens in the text that may contain PII (for example: credit card numbers, security codes, names, addresses).
 Do not modify or change the text in any way, or add labels.
-Exclude labels, descriptive text, other other text elements which may refer to or label PII, but are not actually PII themselves (example: "Card number", "Expiration", "Country").
+Exclude labels, descriptive text, other text elements which may refer to or label PII, but are not actually PII themselves (for example: "Card number", "Expiration", "Country").
-Also exclude text artifacts, incorrectly extracted text, or miscellaneous text which is unrelated to the PII.
+Also exclude text artifacts, incorrectly extracted text, or miscellaneous text that is unrelated to the PII.
 Display each piece of PII as-is with no additional quotes, symbols, or other characters:

 {textContent}